 Geoffrey Machum, Q.C., ICD.D, a non-executive and independent director of WildBrain, is a senior partner based in the Halifax office of Stewart McKelvey, a leading Atlantic Canadian Law Firm.
 He serves as Chair of the firm's governing Partnership Board, and serves on its Audit, Human Resources and Governance Committees, and he continues to serve on the Firm’s Partnership Compensation Committee.
 He has also served as the firm's Strategic Marketing Partner.
-He is recognized by national peer based legal publications as a leading practitioner in his chosen fields which include directors and officers liability and governance counsel.
+He is recognized by national peer-based legal publications as a leading practitioner in his chosen fields, which include directors and officers liability and governance counsel.
 Mr. Machum currently services as a member of the board of directors of Organigram, where he is Chair of its Governance Committee and a member of its Human Resources Committee.
 Mr. Machum has also served as Chair of the Halifax Port Authority, is a graduate of the Rotman School of Management’s Intensive Directors Education Program, University of Toronto, and is a member of the Institute of Corporate Directors and has also been granted the Institute of Corporate Director’s ICD.D Designation in recognition of his commitment to excellence in corporate governance.
 Mr. Machum has been involved with several community organizations including as a member of the Board of Governors of the Halifax Grammar School and as a member of the board of directors of Symphony Nova Scotia where he was also chair of the Governance Committee.

-Jonathan Whitcher, a non-executive and independent director of WildBrain, has been with Fine Capital since inception in 2004 and currently serves as Chief Investment Officer.
+Jonathan Whitcher, a non-executive and independent director of WildBrain, has been with Fine Capital since inception in 2004 and currently serves as CEO/CIO.
 Fine Capital is a New York-based fund, predominantly managing U.S. equity assets for endowments and foundations.
-Fine Capital adheres to a strict value investing style with a focus on out-of-favor companies that exhibit a large disparity between their market value and their intrinsic value.
-Fine Capital looks for companies that have a path to significantly improved earnings and cash flow.
 Before joining Fine Capital, Mr. Whitcher was an Equity Research Analyst at Citigroup Asset Management.
 He received a B.A. in Economics from Northwestern University.